 The other reason why I'm only 'somewhat' excited about Thrive Theme Builder is that I consider myself to be reasonably savvy when it comes to WordPress.

-Not to blow my own horn, of course, but I enjoy writing code and combining my workflow with visual design, which is why I'm a big fan of Oxygen Builder.
+Not to blow my own trumpet here, of course, but I enjoy writing code and combining my workflow with visual design, which is why I'm a big fan of Oxygen Builder.

-That said, if you're totally new to WordPress and website design, you should be very excited about Thrive Theme Builder.
+That said, if YOU are totally new to WordPress and website design, you should be very excited about Thrive Theme Builder.

-Well, I get the big impression that this tool was designed for the none-techy.
 Even so, I think techies and freelance web designers working with WordPress will also enjoy using Thrive Theme Builder too.

 Yes, there's a little bit of a learning curve involved in using anything new for the first time, but I'm pretty positive that you'll get to navigate this new theme builder in no time.

-OK, let's start this review properly, shall we?
+OK, after that long waffle, let's start this review properly, shall we?

 It's in the name.
-Thrive Theme Builder, or TTB for short, is a fully-loaded WordPress theme builder tool.
+Thrive Theme Builder, or TTB for short is a fully-loaded drag-and-drop visual theme builder tool for WordPress.

-It was created by Thrive Themes, one of the most reputable software company’s in the WordPress community, based somewhere in Europe that's had massive success over the years.
+It was created by Thrive Themes, one of the most reputable software company’s in the WordPress community, based somewhere in Europe.

 This was quite frustrating, to say the least, because other similar WordPress software companies such as Elementor, Divi, and Oxygen Builder have been out for some time, gaining traction and momentum.

 I remember first hearing about TTB and being part of the Alpha Team testing the software on some dummy sites in the early stages.
-It was a lot of fun, and I got the chance to watch the software transform to what is the final release today.
+That was a lot of fun, and I got the chance to watch the software develop into the final release today.

 Thrive Theme Builder brings you the technology and familiarity of Thrive Architect into a super user-friendly drag-and-drop front-end visual theme builder.

-Literally, every page component of your WordPress website can be built and customized using drag and drop editing.
-TTB is truly the WYSIWYG design tool for WordPress websites in 2021.
+Literally, every page component of your WordPress website can be designed and customized using drag and drop editing.
+TTB is truly the WYSIWYG design tool for WordPress websites in 2022.